ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

   in a single CASA table.
 * The science field is processed for each field name - what follows describes the steps used for each field.
-* The science field data is split with *mssplit**, producing one measurement set per beam.
+* The science field data is split with **mssplit**, producing one measurement set per beam.
 You can select particular scans or fields here, but the default is to use everything.
 Each field gets its own directory.
+If the data was taken with the file-per-beam mode, and no selection is required, a direct copy with *dcp* is used instead of **mssplit**.
 * The bandpass solution is then applied to each beam MS with **ccalapply** (:doc:`../calim/ccalapply`).
 * Flagging is then applied to the bandpass-calibrated dataset.
 The